SB 5194 — Undocumented Residents

 In addition to the contacts listed above, students may reach out to the Shoreline Multicultural Center.
 To connect with campus support allies, look for offices that display the “Dreamers” butterfly logo.

 There is no charge.
-The Washington Application for State Financial Aid, or WASFA, is a free application for non-citizens to apply for student financial aid in Washington State.
+The Washington Application for State Financial Aid, or WASFA, is a free application for non-citizens and citizens ineligbile for federal aid to apply for student financial aid in Washington State if they are residents.
 Upon successful completion of a WASFA, the college(s) you choose will use the information you provide to determine your eligibility to receive Washington State financial aid, including Washington College Grant, the College Bound Scholarship (if DACA status), or State Work Study.

 Use the Eligibility Questionnaire on the WASFA website to determine if you should submit the WASFA or a FAFSA, Free Application for Federal Student Aid.